YuanYuYuan/zenoh-web/content/blog/2023-03-17-zenoh-vs-mqtt-kafka-dds.md

 through a broker.
 Differently, DDS adopts a peer-to-peer communication model where messages are directly exchanged between publishers and subscribers without any middleman.
-Zenoh supports both the brokered and the peer-to-peer communication models, as well as a routed infrastructure mode, illustrated in the following Fig. 1 with mixed topology.
-In the figure, Mesh and Clique are peer-to-peer models.
+Zenoh supports both the brokered and the peer-to-peer communication models, as well as a routed infrastructure mode.
+Fig. 1 illustrates the models with mixed topology, in which Mesh and Clique are peer-to-peer models.
 See the various [deployment models](https://zenoh.io/docs/getting-started/deployment/) for more insights.
-For a fair comparison with MQTT, Kafka, and DDS both brokered and peer-to-peer modes are used in Zenoh.
+For a fair comparison with MQTT, Kafka, and DDS, both brokered and peer-to-peer modes are used in Zenoh.

 {{< figure-inline